JainJammy/catalystcountapp/README.md

 - django-allauth
 - django-environ

+## Django Tempaltes

+--using django templates for UI we can use React JS / Next JS typescript and backend as django rest framework

 ## To Use Postgre SQL

 - you can go to settings.py and provide the host name port in database to setup with Postegre SQL by default using DB Sqlite 3